-An open lab for the currently enrolled RTVF student, who wishes to increase skills through the use of the RTVF lab facility.
+An open lab for the currently enrolled RTVF student who wishes to increase skills through the use of the RTVF lab facility.
 Direct access to RTVF facilities and equipment for students to work independently on projects/assignments related to RTVF production courses.
 Offered credit/no-credit and not degree applicable.
-May be taken 4 times for credit.